Restrictions on realizable unitary operations imposed by symmetry and locality: Supplementary Note 3: U(1) symmetry for a system of qubits

 \subsection{From diagonal Hamiltonians to all symmetric Hamiltonians}

-In this section we prove that if one can implement all diagonal Hamiltonians as well as 2-local Hamiltonians $\{R_{j, j+1}=(X_jX_{j+1}+Y_jY_{j+1})/2 : j=1,\cdots, n\}$, then one can implement all symmetric unitaries, i.e., those commuting with $\sum_j Z_j$.
-To show this, we prove the following theorem:
+In this section, we prove that if one can implement all diagonal Hamiltonians as well as 2-local Hamiltonians $\{R_{j, j+1}=(X_jX_{j+1}+Y_jY_{j+1})/2 : j=1,\cdots, n\}$, then one can implement all U(1)-invariant unitaries, i.e., those commuting with $\sum_j Z_j$.
+In the next section, we use this result to prove theorem \ref{Thm21} in the general case.
+We also apply this result in Appendix \ref{App:C} to prove theorem \ref{Thm:energy} and show that a single ancillary qubit suffices to circumvent the no-go theorem.